ids-s1-21/project-XEMteam/proposal/proposal.md

 taking place, having in mind that men have more physical strength to do so.
-In order to confirm if this is true we will create a bar plot using gender as the predictor variable and frequency displayed in terms of colors showing survivals or not as the outcome variable.
+In order to confirm if this is true we will create a bar plot using gender as the predictor variable and frequency displayed in terms of colours showing survivals or not as the outcome variable.
 Moreover, we will calculate the survival rate by gender.See the summary statistics
 below: filtering by the passengers who survived , we can see that the proportion of women passengers who survived is as high as 0.68 and the